 If you follow the link, it leads to a disease tracker that shows outbreaks of preventable diseases in your area over the recent years.

-The letter received mixed reactions when it was widely seen on social media, with people believing the mothers did the right thing to protect themselves, their children and the children in their neighborhood, and others who thought they did the right thing but it was also kind of a dick move.
+The letter received mixed reactions when it was widely seen on social media, with some believing the mothers did the right thing to protect themselves, their children and the children in their neighborhood, and others who thought they did the right thing but it was also kind of a dick move.

 "Thanks, Concerned Moms of Wisconsin for I am a Concerned Child of Wisconsin," one person wrote on Imgur, whilst another agreed "sometimes, public shaming is the right way to go."